kaarthis/Projects/prd/security/custom-credential-provider.md

 ```
 - There is no upper limit on the domains one can include in each credential provider's `matchImages`.
 - For all domains within each credential provider's `matchImages`, any image pulls in one's pod YAML that corresponds to the specified domain will be routed to utilize that credential provider.

+#### Building your container images

+Users are expected to push the binaries to the cluster's bootstrap ACR.
+Please refer to [insert bootstrap ACR doc here](aka.ms/fakelink) here for instructions on how to interact with your bootstrap ACR and build/push your container image for your credential provider binaries.

 ### CLI Experience